 A community association is a nongovernmental association of participating members of a community, i.e. neighborhood, village, condominium, cooperative, or group of homeowners.

-The community association is typically a non-profit corporation that serves the unit owners within the community with various amenities, such as: landscaping, general upkeep and maintenance of parking lots, clubhouses, pools and common areas.
+Typically a non-profit corporation, the community association serves the unit owners within the community with various amenities, such as: landscaping, general upkeep and maintenance of parking lots, clubhouses, pools, and common areas.

 In return, the owner is permitted access to the community's amenities and has the opportunity to participate in the governance of the community.